zopefoundation/Zope/docs/zdgbook/ComponentsAndInterfaces.rst

 how an object works.
 The purpose of an interface is to document how to work *with* an object, not how the object is implemented.
-It is possible to have several different classes with very different implementations realize the same interface.
+It is possible to have several different classes with very different implementations realizing the same interface.
 Because of this, interfaces and classes should never be confused.